Godzilla (Eminem song)

 "Godzilla" is a song by American rapper Eminem, released as a single on January 31, 2020, from the former's eleventh studio album Music to Be Murdered By (2020).
-The song features fellow American rapper Juice WRLD, who performs the song’s chorus.
+The song features fellow American rapper Juice Wrld, who performs the song’s chorus.
 The song was Juice WRLD's first posthumous release following his death the previous month in December 2019.
 It topped the charts in Finland, Ireland, and the United Kingdom and reached the top ten in Australia, Austria, Canada, the Czech Republic, Denmark, Hungary, Italy, Lithuania, New Zealand, Norway, Slovakia, Sweden, Switzerland, and the United States.

 Background

-American rapper Juice WRLD's feature on the track marked his first posthumous release following his fatal seizure resulting from a drug overdose on December 8, 2019.
+Juice Wrld's feature on the track marked his first posthumous release following his fatal seizure resulting from a drug overdose on December 8, 2019.
 Eminem's speed run at the end of his third verse on the track holds the record for his fastest rap verse, rapping 224 words in 31 seconds at 10.65 syllables per second.
 Eminem surpassed his own records held by his feature on Nicki Minaj and Labrinth's song "Majesty" from the album Queen, where he rapped 10.3 syllables per second, and his 2013 song "Rap God", where he rapped 9.6 syllables per second.

 Music video

 On March 4, 2020, a lyric video for the song was released.
-On March 18, Eminem released a snippet of the music video, partnered with Lyrical Lemonade.
-The music video, directed by Cole Bennett, released on March 9, featuring appearances by Mike Tyson, Dr. Dre, and a dedication to Juice WRLD at the end.
-As of September 2025, the song has over 762 million views on YouTube.
+On March 8, Eminem released a snippet of the music video, partnered with Lyrical Lemonade.
+The video shows Eminem walking through a warehouse while periodically drinking alcoholic beverages and getting drunk.
+The music video, directed by Cole Bennett, released on March 9, featuring appearances by Mike Tyson, Dr. Dre, and a dedication to Juice Wrld at the end.
+As of April 2026, the song has over 784 million views on YouTube.
+The video received mixed reviews.